raspberrypilearning/guess-the-flag/en/step_3.md

 [[[generic-scratch-duplicate-costumes]]]

+Now we will draw the flags.

++ Pick a countries flag from [flags of the world](https://www.countries-ofthe-world.com/flags-of-the-world.html)

-+ Now we will draw the flags.
-Click on the first costume and add the name of a country as the costume's name.
++ Click on the first costume and add the name of a country as the costume's name.

-+ Use the **vector drawing tools** to draw that country's flag.
++ Use the **vector drawing tools** by clicking **Convert to vector** to draw that country's flag.
 Make sure your drawing is exactly the same size as the flag template.

 [[[generic-scratch-vector-mode]]]